indyjo/bitwrk/README.md

 [![5 Minute introduction to BitWrk](https://img.youtube.com/vi/KmwcxwhIRr0/0.jpg)](https://www.youtube.com/watch?v=KmwcxwhIRr0)

 Artists use [Blender](http://blender.org), a powerful yet free 3D software, to create impressive pictures and movies.
-This a requires a time-consuming, and costly, production step called _rendering_.
+This requires a time-consuming, and costly, production step called _rendering_.

 BitWrk integrates with Blender and makes rendering much quicker by dispatching it to a swarm of computers.